mahmdy/My_Writeups/README.md

 4 nightmare.

+###  -m hash type

+you can refare to https://hashcat.net/wiki/doku.php?id=example_hashes for hashs formats

 In brute-force attack mode u can specify each character type and the number of characters, for mixing multi-character sets to use:

 ?a repeated to the length of the password (this include upper, lower, numerical and special characters)